l2ex/l2_zilliqa_makerdao_uk/readme.md

 > 1. The seller (maker) makes an order, signs it and sends it to the exchange server.
 > 2. The buyer (taker) makes an order, signs it and sends it to the exchange server.
-> 3. The exchange advances the order, the filled order is signed by the exchange and sent to the tanker and the maker.
+> 3. The exchange advances the order, the filled order is signed by the exchange and sent to the taker and the maker.
 > 4. To update the deposit, the trader (maker / taker) sends the last trade received from the exchange to the channel contract.